brennan-macaig/RobotLogger/README.md

 Please see the to-do list for a list of meaningful contribution that you can make, and also a list of things I am working on.

+## TO-DO List

+* Add USB-mode, with safe-USB attachments
+* remove commandHandler, and update that system to be more efficient.
+* Ping-phone feature (probably not going to happen this season though).

 ## Contributing
 Feel free to contribute!
 Pull request like normal.
+If you added something from my to-do list then feel free to crosss it off here.